WingsDevelopment/rhino-consumer/README.md

 Project for testing rhino, have setup already for react-query, react-hook-forms, react-router, axios.

 Install dependencies: </br>
+makes sure you update our library version, in package json file. because with every new version something is fixed.
 <strong>yarn</strong>

 Start the project: </br>